 #6.
 Barnett Vengeance Reverse Draw Crossbow – Best for professionals

 The reverse limb or reverse draw crossbows are the new kid on the block in terms of types of crossbows.
-It’s greatest advantage is that it offers a very good draw weight vs. speed ratio, meaning that at relatively low draw weight it produces very high speed and kinetic energy.
-The Vengeance has a draw weight of only 140 lb, and produces a speed of 365 FPS, a ratio unheard of in any compound or recurve bow.
+It’s the most significant advantage that it offers a perfect draw weight vs. speed ratio, meaning that at relatively low draw weight, it produces very high speed and kinetic energy.
+The Vengeance has a draw weight of only 140 lb, and provides a speed of 365 FPS, a ratio unheard of in any compound or recurve bow.

-Another great thing about reverse limb crossbows is is that the center of gravity is closer to the body, which gives the shooter a more comfortable hold, and removes fatigues when holding for longer periods of time.
-It is also narrower, allowing for easier slide through the bushes.
+Another great thing about reverse limb crossbows is is that the center of gravity is closer to the body, which gives the shooter a more comfortable hold and removes fatigues when holding for more extended periods.
+It is also narrower, allowing for a more comfortable slide through the bushes.